lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ## Results

-Given the configuration in the modelling strategy, the site-specific models and the generalization model were assessed sepately.
-Performance was measured using the [Root Mean Squared Error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSE), [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error) (MAE), the [Coefficient of Determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) (R²) and the Mean Bias Error (MBE).
+Given the configuration in the modelling strategy, the site-specific models and the generalization model were evaluated sepately.
+In both cases performance was measured using the [Root Mean Squared Error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSE), [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error) (MAE), the [Coefficient of Determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) (R²) and the Mean Bias Error (MBE).
 The values in the tables in upcoming sub-sections correspond to the mean ($\bar{x}$) and standard deviation of metrics values in each meteorological station comparing the results of the proposed method (ML) against its baselines.

 ### Site-specific Models